zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

   "feature phone" type display.

 As the default value, `page` is enabled, only.
-To activate one of the other display values enable the according tag.
+To activate one of the other display values enable the according tag in the configuration file.

 ```
 <display-values-supported>